 There are a lot of decisions when it comes to your outdoor living projects.
 While all of the options available today are part of what makes a project so exciting, it can also feel overwhelming at times.
-When it comes to a patio for your northern Virginia home, the first decision to make is the type of material you’d like to use: pavers or natural stone.
+When it comes to a patio for your Northern Virginia home, the first decision to make is the type of material you’d like to use: natural stone or concrete pavers.

 In this region, where there are so many historic homes and farms, natural stone has been a material that is well-suited to the local feel of the area.
 Even new construction homes are often designed with stone so that it blends more seamlessly with the surrounding area.

-Besides being a style that is regionally appropriate, there are many other reasons that natural stone is the best option.
-But first it’s important to understand the differences between concrete pavers vs. natural stone.
+Besides being a style that is regionally appropriate, there are many other reasons that natural stone is the best option for a patio.
+But first it’s important to understand the differences between concrete pavers and natural stone.

 Concrete Pavers vs. Natural Stone